-Lesson Plans Visual Representations- Student created
+Lesson Plans 3 Visual Representations- Student created

-&lt;sup>1You may choose District/State Teachers Conference materials for a MOE.
+1You may choose District/State Teachers Conference materials for a MOE.
 Since the material would not be your own work, you will need to write a 1-2 page reflection, assessed by your cooperating teacher, to accompany it.

-&lt;sup>2 You may have a maximum of 2 edTPA components.
-Choose from the following: a lesson plan, any of the commentaries, or the remediation document (if applicable).
+2 You may have a maximum of 2 edTPA components, provided that you pass your edTPA portfolio.
+You may choose to use a lesson plan or any of the commentaries.

-&lt;sup>3 You may have a maximum of 3 lesson plans throughout the entire portfolio.
+3 You may have a maximum of 3 lesson plans throughout the entire portfolio.
 Within the maximum of 3 lesson plans, only 1 lesson plan may be used from the edTPA portfolio.

-&lt;sup>4 You may choose professional development materials from a faculty meeting during student teaching.
+4 You may choose professional development materials from a faculty meeting during student teaching.
 You will need to write a 1-2 page reflection, assessed by your cooperating teacher, to accompany it.